marina15g/TinyWarehouse/README.md

 # Tiny Warehouse
-Description:mini application used for keeping information about supermarket customers and posing queries to extract information.
+__Description__:mini application used for keeping information about supermarket customers and posing queries to extract information.

 ### Compilation
 There is a Makefile available for automatic compilation: